Priyaneiyah-12/enterprise-rag-hallucination-thesis/README.md

 - reranking
 - generation configurations

-Retrieval performance is evaluated using measures including nDCG@5, Recall@20, MRR and gold-span coverage.
+Retrieval performance is evaluated using measures including:

+- nDCG@5
+- Recall@20
+- MRR
+- gold-span coverage

+The RQ1 experiments are organised as a sequential pipeline, beginning with shared dataset/index preparation and followed by chunking, retrieval, reranking, generation and final RQ1 analysis.

 ### RQ2 — Stage Attribution